What Are Probiotics?

 6. Miso Soup

-Miso is one the main-stays of traditional Japanese medicine and is commonly used in macrobiotic cooking as a digestive regulator.
-Made from fermented rye, beans, rice or barley, adding a tablespoon of miso to some hot water makes an excellent, quick, probiotic-rich soup, full of lactobacilli and bifidus bacteria.
+Miso is one the mainstays of traditional Japanese medicine and is commonly used in macrobiotic cooking as a digestive regulator.
+Made from fermented rye, beans, rice or barley, adding a tablespoon of miso to some hot water makes an excellent, quick, probiotic-rich soup full of Lactobacillus and Bifidus bacteria.

-Beyond its important live cultures, miso is extremely nutrient-dense and believed to help neutralize the effects of environmental pollution, alkalinize the body and stop the effects of carcinogens in the system.
+Beyond its important live cultures, miso is extremely nutrient-dense that helps neutralize the effects of environmental pollution, alkalinizes the body and counetracts the effects of carcinogens in the system.

-A great substitute for meat or tofu, tempeh is a fermented, probiotic-rich grain made from soy beans.
-A great source of vitamin B12, this vegetarian food can be sautéed, baked or eaten crumbled on salads.
+A great substitute for meat or tofu, tempeh is a fermented, probiotic-rich grain usually made from soybeans, but it c an be made with chickpeas or other beans.
+A great source of vitamin B-12, this vegetarian food can be sauteed, baked or eaten crumbled on salads.
 If prepared correctly, tempeh is also very low in salt, which makes it an ideal choice for those on a low-sodium diet.

 An Asian form of pickled sauerkraut, kimchi is an extremely spicy and sour fermented cabbage, typically served alongside meals in Korea.
-Besides beneficial bacteria, Kimchi is also a great source of beta-carotene, calcium, iron and vitamins A, C, B1 and B2.
+Besides beneficial bacteria, Kimchi is also a great source of vitamin C, B vitamins, beta-carotene, calcium, iron, potassium, and dietary fiber.
 Kimchi is one of the best probiotic foods you can add to your diet, assuming you can handle the spice, of course.